House of Vars

 - What’s unfamiliar?
 Is the codebase using different languages and frameworks than you’ve worked with in the past?
 Different setup / build tools?
 Are there coding conventions or stylistic choices you haven’t seen before?

 - How can you contribute to the project?
 Are there any obvious bugs or missing features that don’t have open issues filed for them?
-Could you submit an issue with suggesstions for improvements?
+Could you submit an issue with suggestions for improvements?
 (Some common areas for improvement include accessibility and responsive design)

 Although you’re working as a group, everybody should give themselves some alone time with the repo to take notes on the above questions.
 Comparing notes and sharing your experiences with your group mates afterwards will ensure that no potential issues or improvements fall through the cracks.